 - 1. The Notes are valid and binding general obligations of the Village, payable from a nonrepealable, direct annual tax levied upon all the taxable property of the Village for the express purpose of paying interest on the Notes as it falls due and also to pay and discharge the principal thereof at maturity. - 2.
-The interest on the Notes is excludable for federal income tax purposes from the gross income of the owners of the Notes.
-The interest on the Notes is not an item of tax preference for purposes of the federal alternative minimum tax imposed by Section 55 of the Internal Revenue Code of
+Interest on the Notes is not excluded for federal income tax purposes from the gross income of the owners of the Notes under existing law.
+Ownership of the Notes may result in other federal tax consequences to certain taxpayers arising with respect to the Notes, and we express no opinion regarding any such collateral consequences arising with respect to the Notes.

-^{} Preliminary; subject to change
+^{} Preliminary; subject to change.